Lord Ashburton (ship)

-The Lord Ashburton was a merchant ship built in 1843 at St. Andrews, New Brunswick.
+Lord Ashburton was a merchant ship built in 1843 at Saint Andrews, New Brunswick.
 She was wrecked in a nor'easter on Grand Manan Island in January 1857 en route from Toulon to Saint John, New Brunswick.

 Construction

 The barque Lord Ashburton was built at Brandy Cove, St. Andrews by Joshua Briggs in 1843.
 The ship's name honoured Alexander Baring, 1st Baron Ashburton, one of the signatories of the Webster-Ashburton Treaty.
 The treaty, signed in 1842, had resolved several border issues between the United States and the British North American colonies, including New Brunswick.
 The captain and original owner was Nehemiah Marks.
 The ship was registered at St. Andrews in 1843 but was later sold and registration transferred to Liverpool.

 Fire at Charleston, South Carolina

 The Charleston Patriot reported that the Lord Ashburton had caught fire at Charleston on 20 February 1845.
 The ship had been preparing to leave the harbour with a cargo of 2600 bales of cotton.
 She was towed from the wharf to the opposite side of the river near Hog Island channel, where the fire was eventually extinguished.